-John Gore’s Key Brand Entertainment Acquires “The Broadway Channel” NYC Cable TV Channel
+John Gore’s Key Brand Entertainment Continues Its Acquisition Frenzy With The Purchase Of “The Broadway Channel” A Prestigious NYC Cable TV Channel For $2 Million In Cash And Stock

 He began his career as a British producer, and morphed his organization into a full-service Broadway organization that develops, produces, distributes, and markets Broadway theatre, not just on Broadway but worldwide.
 To fuel its growth, KBE received significant private funding, and its most recent acquisition tear on Broadway has lasted seven years under the leadership of its current president and CEO, John Gore.